Native configs allow you overwrite certain configurations without having to commit changes to version control on a per build/automation basis.

 falsewhen building binaries for release.

-This feature is only available on our Growth plan and above.
+This feature is only available on our Basic plan and above.

 With Native Configs, you can make Staging, QA, and Production versions of your app, all installable on the same device and with the ability to easily tell them apart.
 This makes it easy to build your app for multiple environments from the same version of the code.

 - To create a native configuration, go to the

 Build > Native Configstab in the sidebar and click

 New native config.

 - For the QA version of your app, we need a different Bundle ID, App name, and Deploy Channel so that you can install it on a single device and easily tell it apart from the development version.